nargesirezaei/bachelor-metchat/README.md

+# Welcome to MetChat, a chat-webapplication for collection of conversation data

+This is a webapplication developed as chat.
+The purpose of this chat is to collect conaversation data, to be used in AI research.

+This project is developed as part of a bachelor's thesis for OsloMet - Oslo Metropolitan University.

-# Commands tha can be run from this root folder:
+## Commands tha can be run from this root folder:

-## npm install
+### Installing dependencies:

+**cd server && npm install && cd ../client && npm npm install**

-- Installs all packages specified in the package. json file for both the client and server.
+- Installs all packages specified in the package.json file for both the client and server.

-## npm run start

-- checks if the environment variable 'NODE_ENV' is set to production, and runs either the develoment version or the production version of the project.

-## npm run start:dev

-- Runs the development version of the project.

-## npm run start:prod

-- Runs the production version of the project.
+### Running backend:

-## npm run buld
+**cd server && npm run back**

-- Runs build in the client folder.
+- Runs server side.

-## npm run client
+### Running frontend:

+**cd client && npm start**

 - Runs client side.

-## npm run server

-- Runs server side.
+## Video Presentations of project: